 Types of VTS Service

-Having taken into account the geographical area, traffic density and traffic pattern, the VTS Authority will need to consider the types of service to be provided, as described in 0.
+Having taken into account the geographical area, traffic density and traffic pattern, the VTS Authority will need to consider the types of service to be provided, as described in CHAPTER 5.

 Allied Services

 Co-operation with allied services is a supporting activity for the VTS, which may increase the safety and efficiency of the traffic, the protection of the environment and the effectiveness of the VTS, without adding to the reporting burden of the vessel.
 It may be a continuous process and is of particular importance in cases where a VTS sailing plan is to be established and action between some allied services needs to be agreed.
 Procedures for the co-operation between parties should be established.